microsoft/r-server-loan-credit-risk/business-manager.md

 <div class="sql">
 SQL Server R Services takes advantage of the power of SQL Server 2016 and ScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.
 <p></p>
-This solution package shows how to create and refine data, train R models, and perform predictions in-database.
+This solution shows how to preprocess data, create new features, train R models, and perform predictions in-database.
 The final table in the SQL Server database provides a predicted value for each borrower.
-This predicted value can help you determine whether you wish to approve the loan.
+This predicted value, which can be interpreted as a probability of default, can help you determine whether you wish to approve the loan.
 <p></p>
 </div>
 <div class="hdi">
 Microsoft R Server on HDInsight Spark clusters provides distributed and scalable machine learning capabilities for big data, leveraging the combined power of R Server and Apache Spark.
-This solution demonstrates how to develop machine learning models for marketing campaign optimization (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft R Server on Azure HDInsight Spark clusters.
+This solution demonstrates how to develop machine learning models for loan credit risk (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft R Server on Azure HDInsight Spark clusters.

 <p></p>
 The final table is saved to a Hive table containing XXX.
 This data is then visualized in Power BI.
 <p></p>
 </div>

+You can use the PowerBI dashboard to visualize the predicted scores and use them in deciding when to approve a loan.
+The output scores from the model have been binned according to the percentiles: the higher the percentile, and the most likely the risk of default.

-On the Test Data tab, you can use the checkboxes at the top right to find a suitable level of risk for approving a loan.
+On the Test Data tab, you can use the checkboxes at the top right to examine loans in the test data that correspond to these percentiles.
 Start by unchecking all boxes, which shows the entire test set.
 Then starting at the top (99%), check consecutive boxes to view characteristics of those loans whose scores fall into that percentile or above.
+This  corresponds to a specific choice of a score cutoff value which is shown directly below the checkboxes.
+For example, for percentiles of 80 and above, the score cutoff is .4680, which means that all scores higher than 0.4680 will be classified as bad.
+Among those loans classified as bad, the real or expected bad rate is indicated in the box below (here 37%).
-The Loan Summary table shows how many loans, the total and average amount, and the average interest rate for those loans that are not bad (Bad Loan = False) as well as those that are truly bad (Bad Loan = True).
-This allows you to see how many good loans you would be rejecting if you were to use this cutoff value.
+The Loan Summary table divides those loans classified as bad in two: those that were indeed bad (Bad Loan = True) and those that were in fact good although they were classified as bad (Bad Loan = False).
+For each of those 2 categories, the table shows the number, total and average amount, and the average interest rate of the loans.
+This allows you to see the expected impact of choosing this cutoff value.
 <p></p>
 Directly below the checkboxes is the actual cutoff value to use for based on the checkboxes, as well as the bad loan rate associated with this cutoff value - for percentiles of 80 and above, the value is .4680.<img src="images/test.jpg">
 <p></p>